aidanwilliams01/building-an-api-independent-project/README.md

 4. `PUT https://localhost:5001/api/Parks/{id}`

-    Edits the message specified by an ID.
-Requires a request body containing the edited field values for the message.
+    Edits the park specified by an ID.
+Requires a request body containing the edited field values for the park.

     Example request URL: `https://localhost:5001/api/Parks/1/`